-12.1 If a Data Subject seeks to have any of his or her Personal Data rectified or erased, this will be done within 40 days of the request being made provided there is reasonable evidence in support of the need for rectification or erasure.
+12.1 If a Data Subject seeks to have any of his or her Personal Data rectified or erased, this will be done within one month of the request being made provided there is reasonable evidence in support of the need for rectification or erasure.
+In relation to personal injuries claim data, only in cases where a claim is being withdrawn will erasure be considered, and in those cases a record of the fact that a claim was made and its withdrawal will be maintained for the normal retention period.